avis-md/avis/docs/troubleshoot.rst

 1. If the quality is too low, try turning off dynamic quality from the left Graphics tab.
 Additionally, try increasing the quality %.

 2. If the rendering speed is too slow (lags when the view is rotated), try enabling dynamic quality / lower both quality %s.

+3. (Since version 0.12c) If your monitor supports multi-resolution increasing the quality % to over 100% may produce nicer results.